Why Do We Need To Build A Medical Center In Uganda?

 Building a Medical Center and providing preventative health care would allow us to catch the problems early, before they become life threatening.

-What will the Taylor Family Medical Center consists of…
+The Medical Center consists of…

 - Dental office,